Terminals

 Types of Terminals

-All terminals listed in the Terminals tool are used in reporting and allows reports to indicate where/how a transaction occurred.
+All terminals listed in the Terminals tool are used in reporting, allowing reports to indicate where/how a transaction occurred.
 Reports indicate whether a transaction occurred as part of Cafeteria/Class Serve functionality, through a manual adjustment on a patron's Journal tab (indicated by the Server terminal), or through an actual POS terminal.

-The following types of terminals display in the Terminal Editor.
+The following types of terminals are displayed in the Terminal List.

 Terminal TypeDescription

-POS The majority of terminals are standard POS terminals that represent actual physical terminals used to process food service transactions.
-These terminals are created by the district.
+POS Most terminals are standard POS terminals that represent actual physical terminals used to process food service transactions.
+The district creates these terminals.

 Best Practices for Terminal Setup